scottopolis/edd-metrics/README.md

 ### Metrics

-- Revenue
+- Net Revenue (Properly subtracts refunds)
 - Sales
 - Average revenue per customer
-- Estimated yearly revenue
 - Estimated monthly revenue
 - Refunds
 - Discounts
 - Renewals, and renewal rate (if EDD Software Licensing is active)
-- Subscriptions (if EDD Recurring Payments is active)
+- New subscriptions (if EDD Recurring Payments is active)
+- Recurring revenue this period and next 30 days
 - Earnings by download
 - Earnings by gateway
 - New customers

 Charts are displayed on the detail page along with other metrics.

 This plugin is inspired by (and basically a total copy of) [Baremetrics](https://baremetrics.com/).
-I would have just used Baremetrics instead of building a new plugin, except that Baremetrics is very specific to SaaS businesses, and doesn't really work for EDD.

 ### Usage

 Install and activate this plugin on your WordPress site, then visit the "Metrics" menu under the "Downloads" left menu item.

 ### Changelog

+=0.6=

+* Add recurring revenue metrics
+* Change revenue total to net revenue, which accounts for refunds EDD does not track properly

 =0.5.1=